 Effective recruitment strategies will always be driven by human input.
 That means that recruiters need to be freed up to think strategically, build and execute frameworks for success, and network with real people who will make a difference in their organization.

-Likewise, certain recruitment tasks are just better suited to automation.
-Communication tasks, for example, that require the same email or information to be sent out over and over again are much better suited to a machine that can mass send messages at a set time.
+Certain recruitment tasks are just better suited to automation.
+Communication tasks requiring the same email or information to be sent out repeatedly are much better suited to a machine that can mass send messages at a set time.

-Similarly, sourcing and screening technology has gotten to the point where machines can quickly scan hundreds of resumes and social profiles, and match them to potential job openings.
-Yes, a recruiter can do that too, but there are too many variables at play that make the process much less efficient.
+Similarly, sourcing and screening technology has reached the point where machines can quickly scan hundreds of resumes and social profiles and match them to potential job openings.
+For instance, Recruitee automates manual tasks such as disqualification emails, evaluation requests, and more so you can focus on the tasks that matter.

 5. Enabling better assessments

 Lastly, AI in recruitment can be used to improve how you assess candidates.
 This can be accomplished in many ways, depending on the technology you’re using.